d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 |    What is the difference in proportion of males between the two groups (placebo - drug)?
 \vspace{0.1in}

-11. Notice the difference in the two proportions is shown as a dot in the plot at the bottom of the web site.
+11. Notice the difference in the two proportions is shown as a dot in the plot at the bottom of the web page.
 Un-check the box for Animate under "Simulation" and click Randomize again.
 Did you get the same difference in proportion of males between the placebo and drug groups?
 \vspace{0.25in}

 12. Change Repetitions under "Simulation" to 998 (for 1000 total).
 Sketch the plot of the distribution of difference in proportions from each of the 1000 random assignments here.
 Be sure to include a descriptive $x$-axis label.